-When creating a website, your primary goal should be to get as many visitors to it as possible.
-After spending a lot of time building a site in your image, it would be disappointing if it never got seen.
+When creating a donation website, your primary goal is to get as many visitors to it as possible.
+After spending a lot of time building a site in your image, it is disappointing if it never gets seen.
 Attracting people to your site is one thing, but keeping them there for more than fifteen seconds is another!
 The goal?
 Decrease the bounce rate, the percentage of Internet users who enter a page on your website and leave without viewing other pages.
+Make your website a donation website where people stop, get engaged and then donate.
 Here are five reasons why people leave your site and the easy ways to fix them.

 1. Your site takes a long time to download.